ironsheep/ISPLowEnergyManager/README.md

 -   **--LowEnergyManager--**:
 -   Update to latest CoreBluetooth API
+-   BUGFIX Force release of peripheral if user has not by time app terminates!

 -   **--Demo App--**:
--   Repair Various readings due to sign conversion mistakes
+-   BUGFIX Repair Various readings due to sign conversion mistakes
--   Turned on Y and Z gyros (was only turning on X)
+-   BUGFIX Turned on Y and Z gyros (was only turning on X)
--   Adjust Accel. value scaling... appears that our device is using +/-8g device (+/- 2g device)
+-   BUGFIX Adjust Accel. value scaling... appears that our device is using +/-8g device (+/- 2g device)
 -   Fix various Storyboard / layout problems...
 -   Add project background mode indicating need for BTLE accessory use